ebraekke/oci-adb-intro/README.md

 I addition I allow Oracle database traffic (1521) from the two addresses of a private endpoint (aka "Reverse connection source IPs") into the private subnet.
 This seems to be a prerequisite for making SQLcl in CloudShell work.

+## Session based authentication

+Provide the name of the session created using `oci cli session autenticate` in the variable `oci_cli_profile`.

 ## Required input parameters

 ```hcl